 Triangulating reading comprehension F1-scores with F1-scores and retrieval recall from One-step RAG and IRCoT + RAG (Fig.~\ref{fig:results_qa}; rows 2 and 4), we can infer that retrieval quality is a main driver of observed performance gaps.
 Retrieval performance improves slightly with IRCoT in both RM and SM, but retrieval in SM remains consistently lower than in RM.
-Given that HippoRAG 2 uses an LM for indexing, our results suggest that LM-based retrievers may not generalize well in novel environments, raising questions about the robustness of LM-indexed retrieval pipelines.
+HippoRAG 2 uses an LM (GPT-5-mini in our experiments) to separately index RM and SM corpora and to retrieve documents given the input query.
+Given this setup, our results suggest that LM-based retrievers may not generalize well in novel environments, raising questions about the robustness of LM-indexed retrieval pipelines.

 With respect to page navigation, across all task instance, we observe granting the agent access to page content improves performance, yielding differences of $\mathrm{KA}^{\text{base}} - \mathrm{KA}^{\text{content}} = 9.3$ and $7.0$ for GPT-5-mini and Gemini-2.0-Flash, respectively (Table~\ref{tab:nav_results}; Links Only -- Content + Links).
 The performance gap narrows most on simpler navigation pairs (Fig.~\ref{fig:results_nav}), though it remains present on more difficult ones.